tornadoweb/tornado/docs/locks.rst

    .. autoclass:: Event
     :members:

     A coroutine can wait for an event to be set.
-Once it is set, the coroutine does not block on `wait` until the the event is unset again:
+Once it is set, calls to ``yield event.wait()`` will not block unless the event has been cleared:

     .. testcode::